jmrmcode/Verticillium-wilt-Dataset/README.md

 First author*

-This data release contains the data set used for the analysis described in the "Modelling approach" section of the associated manuscript.
+This data release contains the data set used for the analysis described in the "Modelling approach" section of the above mentioned manuscript.

 Author's Information: